Cursor vs Copilot: Which is A Better AI-Powered Coding Tool?

 GitHub Copilot

 Launched in 2021 by GitHub and OpenAI, GitHub Copilot is an AI tool that integrates directly into your code editor.
-Built on the OpenAI Codex model, it’s trained on vast amounts of open-source code to provide intelligent code suggestions, autocompletion, and even entire function generation.
+Built on the OpenAI Codex model, it’s trained on vast amounts of open-source code to generate intelligent code recommendations, autocompletion, and even whole function generation.

-Copilot is designed to work seamlessly with Visual Studio Code and GitHub, making it a natural fit for developers who already use GitHub for collaboration and version control.
-Its key strength lies in speeding up coding by offering suggestions based on natural language inputs and comments.
+Copilot works seamlessly with Visual Studio Code and GitHub, so it fits naturally for developers who already use GitHub for collaboration and version control.
+Its key strength is speeding up coding by providing helpful suggestions when you type natural language inputs and comments.

 Official Website of Cursor AI Code Editor